nimbles-nl/laravel-slack/README.md

 Installation is a quick 3 step process:

 1. Download laravel-slack using composer
+2. Configure your HTTP Adapter
-2. Enable the package in app.php
+3. Enable the package in app.php
-3. Configure your Slack credentials
+4. Configure your Slack credentials
-4. (Optional) Configure the package facade
+5. (Optional) Configure the package facade

 ### Step 1: Download laravel-slack using composer